 Automating business processes has two main benefits: saving time and money.
-Additionally, it will also improve stakeholder relationship, as doing business will become easier.
+Additionally, it will also improve stakeholder relationships, as doing business will become easier.

-Integration platforms have been breaking down barriers and made business process integration available to the masses instead of just large enterprises.
+Integration platforms have been breaking down barriers and making business process integration available to the masses instead of just large enterprises.

 7. Improved data quality

-Transmitting and translating data is rarely a fix to all the data related issues.
+Transmitting and translating data is rarely a fix to all data-related issues.
 Oftentimes, there are quality issues, such as there are errors in the data or there are missing fields.

 8. Business intelligence on your processes